-Brampton has a small modern languages department staffed by teachers whose expertise can rival that of any other department in the country.
-Offering French, German, Spanish, Modern Hebrew and Italian.
-The department has a tradition of outstanding A level results.
+Brampton’s modern languages department is staffed by teachers whose expertise can rival that of any other department in the country, offering French, German, Spanish, and Italian.
+The department has a tradition of excellent A level results, and in French there is also the chance to take the internationally recognised DELF qualification at various levels.

 The department is situated in its own fully equipped languages room, and students are encouraged to make use of its extensive DVD and foreign language book resources.
+Films, trips to foreign language cultural events, and all the resources of the internet supplement the highly individualised classroom teaching.
 Spanish students also normally spend a week on work experience in Spain.
-Students have gone on to study Spanish at King’s College, London, French at Oxford, Modern Languages at Manchester and various combined courses in Management and a modern language.
+Students have in recent years gone on to study Spanish at King’s College, London, French at Oxford, Modern Languages at Manchester and Leeds, and various combined courses in Management plus a modern language.

 Modern Languages Staff